The Yogurt Shop Murders: Production

 Emma Stone and Dave McCary had the idea to make a documentary series revolving around 1991 Austin yogurt shop killings, with A24 set to produce.
 Margaret Brown was asked to direct the series, agreeing after living in Austin and having friends who reported on the case.
-She then viewed the archival footage that had been obtained previously by Claire Huie, an aspiring filmmaker who paused working on her own project about the case, and wanted to make a stylistic David Lynch-esque inspired documentary, however, she pivoted after meeting the families and viewing the crime scene photos.
+She then viewed the archival footage that had been obtained previously by Claire Huie, an aspiring filmmaker who paused working on her own project about the case, and wanted to make a stylistic David Lynch-esque inspired documentary.
+However, she pivoted after meeting the families and viewing the crime scene photos.
 Brown was more interested in memory and grief, rather than attempting to solve the case.
 A24 paid for therapy for the production team, due to the graphic nature of the case.

 In January 2023, Margaret Brown revealed she was in production on an untitled project for HBO, produced by A24.
 In October 2024, it was announced the project was The Yogurt Shop Murders, with Emma Stone and Dave McCary serving as executive producers under their Fruit Tree banner.

-Release and reception
+Following the conclusion of the finale, Brown was beginning to work on her next project when she had coffee with lead investigator Dan Jackson, who had a different demeanor due to the case being solved, informing Brown he had a lead but it could take a while to confirm.
+Four days later, production on a new finale began, as the announcement of Robert Eugene Brashers being identified as the perpetrator of the murders on September 26, 2025.

-The series premiered worldwide on August 3, 2025, and concluded on August 24, 2025.
-A month after the series' conclusion, Robert Eugene Brashers was identified as the perpetrator of the murders on September 26, 2025.
+Reception

-The series holds an 100% approval rating on review aggregator Rotten Tomatoes, based on 11 critic reviews.
+The series holds an 100% approval rating on review aggregator Rotten Tomatoes, based on 13 critic reviews.
 Metacritic, which uses a weighted average, gave a score of 83 out of 100 based on 4 critics, indicating "universal acclaim".